Llanfyllin Library Partnership Launched

 A new partnership deal signed this week between a charitable Community Interest Group and Powys County Council will ensure Llanfyllin library stays open for the foreseeable future.

 A Memorandum of Understanding was signed on Monday evening (4 June) by both parties and formed a milestone moment in what has been a period of detailed discussions with a number of the town and community councils in the area.

-When Powys County Council consulted over the future of its branch libraries in 2016, with a view to saving 50% of the local running costs, the town and community councils in the Llanfyllin area immediately stepped forward with a highly commendable and radical proposal to support their local library.
+Looking to saving 50% of the local running costs Powys County Council consulted over the future of its branch libraries in 2016.
+The town and community councils in the Llanfyllin area immediately stepped forward with a highly commendable and radical proposal to support their local library.

-Led initially by Llanfyllin town councillor John Brautigam, 12 town and community councils in this area of north Powys formed the North Montgomeryshire Community Interest Company (CIC) - a not for profit organisation - in order to part fund the library, and to support community delivery of other services in the locality.
+12 town and community councils in this area of north Powys formed the North Montgomeryshire Community Interest Company (CIC) - a not for profit organisation.
+CIC formed in order to part fund the library, and to support community delivery of other services in the locality.
+The project was led initially by Llanfyllin town councillor John Brautigam,

 "This is a unique approach to co-operation with the county council, and clearly demonstrates the clear forward thinking of the town and community councils in this area," said Cllr Rachel Powell, Portfolio Holder for Libraries.
 "By working together in this way, we can continue to deliver more for our residents, resulting in a better quality of life.
 We do not underestimate the amount of work involved in creating the CIC, and are truly grateful for the vision and perseverance of all concerned".

 Monday 4th June marked a milestone in the project, with the signing of the Memorandum of Understanding between the CIC and Powys County Council's Library Service.
 The library will continue to be run by the library service, so the public will not see any physical change, but half of the costs will be covered by the local town and community councils, through the CIC and the future of the library secured through a rolling five year agreement.